openLRSng/openLRSng/README.md

   - LEDs
     - Blue LED lights when packet is received (losing a single packet shows as no pulse on LED)
     - Red LED indicates trouble, it blinks when two consequent packets are lost, and lights up when more than 2 packets are lost
+  - Beacon (if enabled) automatically starts after long enough time with no data from TX, the beecon will send three tone 'FM' modulated signal hearable on PMR channel 1.
+The signal starts with 500Hz @ 100mW and continues with 250Hz @ 15mW and 166Hz @ 1mW.
+The degrading signal allows the estimate frequency.
+    - you can use cheap PMR walkie to listen to this signal and using your body as shield determine the direction of it.
+Alternatively use a directional 433Mhz antenna.